igemsoftware/SJTU-Software2015/README.md

   - For example, Terminator\*RBS
   - You can choose either __part__ or __device__ type.
   - The button __Advanced__ will lead to make some advanced choices.
 Now you can change the weight of each dimension so that the back-end algorithm will pay more attention on the one with higher weight.
 In addition, modifying the number of rows which will be shown is permitted.
   - The results will be demostrated as a table.
 Of course you will be informed of how many rows there are.
+There are four colors, blue implies high score and red implies the lower one.
 You can click the __Brick_id__ to redirect to the iGem official website so that you can get more information.
 The details of score will be shown if you click __Score__ of a specific row.
   - Remember to click the __help__ button if you want more instructions.

 ### Device Design